wp-plugins/simple-history/readme.txt

 3. The RSS feed with changes, as shown in Firefox.

 == Changelog ==

+= 0.3.10 =
+- Added chinese translation
+- Fixed a variable notice
+- More visible ok-message after setting a new RSS secret

 = 0.3.9 =
 - Attachment names were urlencoded and looked wierd.
 Now they're not.